 Step 1: Prep the vegetables

-Step 2: Spread on the pan
+Step 2: Spread on the sheet pan

 Step 3: Mix the marinade